Aid trucks with medical supplies leave Paris for northern Syria

-Doctors and health workers from the France-based Union of Medical Care and Relief Organisations organized the convoy, which will cross nearly 4,000 km (2,500 miles) by land to Syria.
+Doctors and health workers from the France-based Union of Medical Care and Relief Organisations organised the convoy, which will cross nearly 4,000 km (2,500 miles) by land to Syria.

 "(The objective) is to provide supplies to the hospitals to face the increased demand from the people who will arrive," Chadi Homedan, a doctor and member of the Union of Relief and Medical Organisations, told Reuters.